What Financial Statements Must Be Included in Your FDD Item 21 Disclosures?

 If you meet the start-up franchisor criteria (Step 1) and you have reviewed the scope and application of this limited phase-in exception with your franchise lawyer, then the next step (Step 2) is to understand the scope of your financial disclosures during your first fiscal year.
 For the start-up franchisor that meets this criteria, the initial financial statement that must be included in your FDD is limited to an unaudited opening balance sheet.
 In addition to the opening balance sheet, you will also need to include in your FDD a document known as an "accountant’s consent" that is basically a signed letter from your accountant authorizing inclusion of the prepared financial statements in your FDD.

-SUMMARY: To satisfy FDD Item 21, Start-Up Franchisors Who Satisfy Steps 1 and 2 need only include the following financial statements during first fiscal year: (i) Opening Balance Sheet; and (b) An accounts consent letter.
+SUMMARY: To satisfy FDD Item 21, start-up franchisors who satisfy Steps 1 and 2 need only include the following financial statements during their first fiscal year: (a) opening balance sheet; and (b) an accountant’s consent letter.

-For start-up franchisors who meet the phase-in criteria, upon commencement of your Second Fiscal Year (which may be less than twelve months from the launch of your franchise and utilization of an initial franchise launch opening balance sheet), as a franchisor, you must include in your Item 21 financial statement disclosures “an audited balance sheet opinion on [the franchisor’s financial condition] based on its opening balance sheet and a balance sheet prepared at the end of [the franchisor’s] first fiscal year.
+For start-up franchisors who meet the phase-in criteria, upon commencement of your second fiscal year (which may be less than twelve months from the launch of your franchise and utilization of an initial franchise launch opening balance sheet), you must include in your Item 21 financial statement disclosures "an audited balance sheet opinion on [the franchisor’s financial condition] based on its opening balance sheet and a balance sheet prepared at the end of [the franchisor’s] first fiscal year."

-Upon expiration of your first fiscal year and the second fiscal year (assuming that you meet the phase-in criteria), for your third fiscal year and beyond you must operate by way of complete audited financial statements.
-You must discuss with your accountant and franchise lawyer the procedures to be put in place to ensure a smooth transition to audited financial statements and the nature and type of financial statements that must be included in your FDD.
+Upon expiration of your first and second fiscal year (assuming you meet the phase-in criteria), for your third fiscal year and beyond, you must operate by way of complete audited financial statements.
+You must discuss with your accountant and franchise lawyer the procedures to be put in place to ensure a smooth transition to audited financial statements, and the nature and type of financial statements that must be included in your FDD.
 Franchisors that are not relying on the limited phase-in exemption discussed above must annually include audited financial statements in their Item 21 disclosures.

 These audited financial statements include: